Interstitial Lung Disease

 Treatment for ILDs

-Treatment for ILDs also includes procedures to treat scarring, limit further damage, and help your lungs get more oxygen.[4]
+Finding the underlying cause is essential to treating ILD.
+If your ILD is caused by asbestos, the first step in treatment is to avoid any further exposure.
+Treatment plans for ILDs also include procedures to treat scarring, limit further damage, and help your lungs get more oxygen.[4]

-In rare cases, a lung transplant may be an option, when damage to lung tissue is severe and the patient is otherwise healthy.
+In rare cases, a lung transplant may be an option when damage to lung tissue is severe and the patient is otherwise healthy.

 Complications of Asbestosis and other ILDs